thehez/CloudSecNotes/DevOps/Docker/Docker_Fundamentals.md

   - [References, Links and Further Information](#references-links-and-further-information)

 ## What is Docker?

-Docker is a developer tool that performs host OS virtualisation aka "containerisation".
-As these containers share the host OS they are more efficient than hypervisors/vms.

-Docker is used to create, run and deploy applications in containers.
+Docker is the most popular container developer tool which provides an easy to use interface for building, running, and managing containers on servers and the cloud.
+The term "docker" may refer to either the tools (the commands and a daemon) or to the Docker image - Dockerfile - file format.

 A Docker image contains the application's code, libraries, tools, dependencies and other files needed to make an application run.
 This solves the problem of "it works on my machine" by making it easy to package apps and their dependancies into one bundle - the container.

+## What is a Container?
+Containers are a form of virtualisation, but unlike virtual machines they share the hosts Operating System Kernel making them a lightweight portable alternative.
+Each ontainer has its own filesystem, share of CPU, memory, process space, and more.
+As they are decoupled from the underlying infrastructure, they are portable across clouds and OS distributions.

 Note - Due to the nature of containers being lightweight and portable they integrate well into Cloud and Continuous Integration/Continuous Deployment (CI/CD) environments through the use of container orchestration platforms which manage the scheduling of containers - the most popular being kubernetes.

 ## Docker Architecture
 Docker uses a client-server architecture in which the client communicates with the docker daemon to manage the building and running of containers.
 There are several components of the `docker engine`:

 - Docker daemon (dockerd) - Listens for API calls to manage docker objects